nasrs/AppSettings/README.md

 ## Key Features

+* launch makes use of async/await swift feature, under the hood, making it safe to be launched in any place that is more convinent to the app
 * Setting search: AppSettings does provide an intuitive and easy to use search that will allow to get any content from our Settings without needing to remember the exact path.
 * Searching types: by exact string, unordered search, ordered search
 * Customisable Settings: Easily change settings from your app without need to jump between Settings.app and your app.